 After returning to the hotel to freshen up for our return home, we said our goodbyes to friends made over the week and made our way by coach to the airport.
 I was able to catch some shut-eye as we travelled overnight and we arrived with plenty of time to check-in.
 Queen Alia airport is not very large at all for an international one but it has all the bits you would need.

 Strong coffee was the order of the day!
 I grabbed a stuffed camel and some of the local paint stripper for the family and well as a few other knickknacks but it was soon time to head to the plane.
 We travelled on the same Airbus as we did on the way out, comfortable enough for this giant man to sleep most of the way.

 Long answer – yeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeees!

-Not only was I able to visit some of the most beautiful places on earth above water, I was able to have a great time and see some awesome, one of a kind sites underwater.
+Not only was I able to visit some of the most beautiful places on earth above water, but I was also able to have a great time and see some awesome, one of a kind sites underwater.
 Get yourself there on the next plane you can!